react-ui-org/docoff/README.md

 #### Props with Inheritance

-This element provides some shortcuts to cascade prop type definitions.
-The aim is to make it easier to:

- * wrap base `React.Components` and tweak their API
- * allow using *prop definition file*s separate from component definition (useful to avoid huge files or to have one prop definition used on several places)
+This element also provides some shortcuts to cascade prop type definitions.
+It allows using *prop definition files* separate from component definition.
+It is useful to avoid huge files or to have one prop definition used on several places.

 Beware, that some React related eslint rules do not always work with the more complicated inheritance constructs.